 There are three ways to end the cruise control:

 - To disengage cruise control, step lightly on the brake pedal or clutch.
-The indicator light on the instrument panel cluster goes out. - To turn off cruise control, press 🔊 on the steering wheel.
+The indicator light on the instrument cluster goes out.

+- Press

+on the steering wheel.

+- To turn off cruise control, press

+on the steering wheel.

 Erasing Speed Memory